 Keep reading for the full story or scroll to the bottom for some tips on how to help your kids cope with early morning start time.

 A century ago, schools in the United States started at 9 am.
 The most probable reasons were to allow kids time to do morning chores like milking cows and feeding chickens as well as to provide ample time to walk the 20-mile trek, uphill both ways, in the snow (isn’t that how the saying goes).
-Fast forward to our present day, and the average start times have moved back by nearly an hour, in some cases almost two hours!
+Fast forward to our present day, and the average start times have moved back by nearly an hour, in some cases almost two or three hours!

 According to an article published by the International Mind, Brain, and Education Society: